amrlabib/javascript-essentials/objects.md

 ### Object literal

-We used object literal object, when we have a a simple object with key-value pairs and we don't need to have multiple instance of that Object, in another word with singleton pattern.
+We used object literal object, when we have a a simple object with key-value pairs and we don't need to have multiple instances of that Object, in another word with singleton pattern.

 #### Example 12.0: